Live Chat Now

 What is a Business Intelligence Analyst and What Do They Do?

-Business intelligence (BI) is the use of software and services that help to turn data—often “big data”—into valuable insights.
-Those insights can then be used to form smarter decisions, plans and strategies.
+Business intelligence (BI) is the use of software and services that help to turn data—often “big data”—into actionable insights that can be used to form smarter decision making.
 For example, companies can use BI to identify problems, increase efficiency, spot market trends early on and develop revenue-boosting strategies.
 It's the responsibility of business intelligence analysts to analyze the insights being generated and use them to help an organization’s key players make better decisions, plans and strategies.

 One way business intelligence analysts help organizations is by assessing four V’s of big data: